 Trinity United Methodist Church

-This glorious Georgian Revival house of worship was constructed of Indiana limestone and inspired by Saint Martin in the Field Chapel near London, England.
+This Georgian Revival house of worship was constructed of Indiana limestone and inspired by Saint Martin in the Field Chapel near London, England.
 Tour goers will experience an auditory treat through continuous organ recitals in the sanctuary, which boasts near perfect acoustics.
 The narthex contains the original bell that hung in the old Union Street Methodist Church.

 The Ann Louise Hines D.A.R.
 Chapter House